chriskrycho/v5.chriskrycho.com/site/pages/cv.md

     I am a staff software engineer focused on web UI, typography, functional programming—and ethics.
 You can have my traditional résumé, but this page will tell you a lot more about whether we might work well together.

 ---

-In helping hire people over the last few years, I’ve seen a lot of résumés.
-Even the best of them leave a lot to be desired: they lack context and narrative.
-So if you’d like a traditional résumé for me, you can snag it [here][resume]—but if you’d like a better idea of whether we might work well together, I think you’ll find the rest of this page a lot more helpful.
+Even the best résumés leave a lot to be desired: they lack context and narrative.If you’d like a traditional résumé for me, you can snag it [here][resume]—but if you’d like a better idea of whether we might work well together, I think you’ll find the rest of this page a lot more helpful.
 I’m not looking at this point—but you’re still welcome to [say hello][email]!

 [resume]: https://f001.backblazeb2.com/file/chriskrycho-com/resume.pdf
 [email]: mailto:hello@chriskrycho.com?subject=Read%20your%20CV